sadamov/pollenmaps/README.md

 18) PrgEnv-gnu/19.2-nocuda
 </pre>

-The project uses renv to install and load all R-packages required for this analysis - feel free to `renv::load().
+The project uses renv to install and load all R-packages required for this analysis - feel free to `renv::restore().
-The main vignette loads a broad selection of R-packages, feel free to only load a subselection of them when executing individual code chunks.
+This will load a broad selection of R-packages, feel free to only load a subselection of them when executing individual code chunks.
 The analysis is conducted in the file called pollenmaps.Rmd an R-Markdown vignette: https://bookdown.org/yihui/rmarkdown/r-package-vignette.html

 ## Input